Are RICS Home Surveys worth it?

-Get the most from your survey
+Get the most from your RICS Home Surveys

-Your surveyor while highly trained and experienced, will be happy to address any concerns you might have.
+Your surveyor, while highly trained and experienced, will be happy to address any concerns you might have.
 You might not have all the terminology together, but they will be able to interpret and investigate any issues you flag up.

-It’s worth giving them a list of issues before they arrive, so they have a clear idea of what to spend time fully investigating.
+Regardless of which of the RICS Home Surveys you pick, it’s worth giving them a list of issues before they arrive, so they have a clear idea of what to spend time fully investigating.